-I was fortunate to catch The Last Lovecraft: Relic of Cthulhu on the UK Horror Channel the other night.
-Lucky as it is one of those oddities where the TV broadcast comes before the DVD.
+I was fortunate to catch The Last Lovecraft: Relic of Cthulhu on the UK Horror Channel a while ago.
+Lucky as it is one of those oddities where you can actually be introduced to a decent horror comedy by pure chance.

 This is a slick horror comedy road movie which it punctuated by the comic book cuts through out, with a nice 2 min comic book sequence setting up the entire Cthulhu Mythos.